ulrichard/funny-bot-bitcoin/README.md

 Funny Bot for Mtgox Bitcoin Auto Transaction

+* You take Full responsibility for Your money and bitcoin.
+* You should understand what are you doing when you use funny-bot-bitcoin.

 How to use
 =================
     First: Set Yourself Mtgox Key and Secrect in main.py